gkossakowski/kentuckymule/notes.md

   1. Unknown (uncompleted *yet*) type information of other symbols is a fundamental problem of typechecking and should be handled explicitly
-  2. Completers should be as eager in evoluation as possible.
-Unneccesary laziness is both expensive to orchestrate and makes reasoning about the code hard.
+  2. Completers should be as eager in evaluation as possible.
+Unnecessary laziness is both expensive to orchestrate and makes reasoning about the code hard.
   3. Completers should be designed for observability: I want to understand what are they doing, how much work if left to do and how much time is spent on each task
-  4. Completers design should encourage tight loops and shallow strack traces that are both JVM performance-friendly and make profiling easier
+  4. Completers design should encourage tight loops and shallow stack traces that are both JVM performance-friendly and make profiling easier

 These principles led me to designing an asynchronous-like interface to